Company raises $347K ICO, vanishes

 As of today there is no way to contact the founding team.
 The tokens rose to a price of about $1 before crashing back to a penny.
 The $374,000 – essentially the founder’s holdings before the disappearance – are apparently being held in escrow by Kraft & Wurgaft, P.C.

-“These were very good scammers,” said Eli Lewitt, co-founder of TokenLot told Motherboard
+“These were very good scammers,” Eli Lewitt, co-founder of TokenLot, told Motherboard.

 0